fmerg/pymerkle/docs/tree.rst

     tree = MerkleTree(hash_type='sha256', encoding='utf-8', security=True)

-where the provided kwargs specify the homonymous attributes at construction.
-Configuration of a Merkle-tree amounts to configuring its core hashing functionality via these attributes.

 The ``hash_type`` attribute refers to the underlying hash algorithm (imported from `hashlib`_) and ``encoding`` determines the encoding before hashing.
 For example,